It's a Mad, Mad, Mad, Mad World: Legacy

-Films having a comedic search for money with an ensemble cast modeled after It's a Mad, Mad, Mad, Mad World include Unbelievable Adventures of Italians in Russia (1974),' Scavenger Hunt (1979), Million Dollar Mystery (1987) and Rat Race (2001).
+Films having a comedic search for money with an ensemble cast modeled after It's a Mad, Mad, Mad, Mad World include Unbelievable Adventures of Italians in Russia (1974),' Million Dollar Mystery (1987) and Rat Race (2001).
 There are similar Indian films, such as Kishkindha Kanda (1994), Journey Bombay to Goa (2007), Dhamaal (2007), Mast Maja Maadi (2008) and Total Dhamaal (2019).

-According to Paul Scrabo, Kramer began thinking about his success with Mad World during the 1970s, and considered bringing back many former cast members for a proposed film titled The Sheiks of Araby.
+According to Paul Scrabo, Kramer began thinking about his success with It's a Mad, Mad, Mad, Mad World during the 1970s, and considered bringing back many former cast members for a proposed film titled The Sheiks of Araby.
 William Rose was set to write the screenplay.
-Years later, Kramer announced a possible Mad World sequel, which was to be titled It's a Funny, Funny World, but this was not made.
+Years later, Kramer announced a possible It's a Mad, Mad, Mad, Mad World sequel, which was to be titled It's a Funny, Funny, Funny, Funny World, but this was not made.

 In June 2024, during an interview with Entertainment Tonight, Eddie Murphy announced that Jez Butterworth completed a script for a remake which, like the original, would feature comedians from the past 30 years including him and Martin Lawrence.